Shreeyash01/WS-ProgrammingChallenge/README.md

 16. Day 16 Question: Find the GCD (Greatest Common Divisor) of 2 integers.
 The GCD of any 2 numbers is the largest number that divides both the integers.
    [Day16.cpp](https://github.com/Shreeyash01/WS-ProgrammingChallenge/blob/main/Day16.cpp)

-17. Day 17 Question: Find the GCD (Greatest Common Divisor) of 2 integers.
-The GCD of any 2 numbers is the largest number that divides both the integers.
+17. Day 17 Question: Given a number N, figure out if it is a member of the fibonacci series or not.
+Return true if the number of members of the fibonacci series else false.
    [Day17.cpp](https://github.com/Shreeyash01/WS-ProgrammingChallenge/blob/main/Day17.cpp)